City-Bureau/field-guide/site/content/_index.md

 **Civic engagement:** Documenters identify, address and share issues of local concern.

-**Journalistic self-expression:** Documenters create space for the expression of experiences, action and ideas through storytelling, media and journalism.
+**Self-expression:** Documenters create space for the expression of experiences, action and ideas through storytelling, media and journalism.